-Prior to joining Labaton Sucharow, Marco was a paralegal at a boutique law firm primarily focused on real estate-related transactions and associated business and corporate matters, land use and zoning, and real estate litigation in state and federal courts.
-During law school, Marco was a summer associate at a magic circle law firm primarily focused on U.S. law governed cross-border mergers and acquisitions (M&A).
+Prior to joining Labaton Sucharow, Marco was a Paralegal at a boutique law firm primarily focused on real estate-related transactions and associated business and corporate matters, land use and zoning, and real estate litigation in state and federal courts.
+During law school, Marco was a Summer Associate at a magic circle law firm primarily focused on cross-border mergers and acquisitions governed by U.S. law.

 Marco is fluent in Spanish.